melezhik/swat/README.md

 Swat comes with settings defined in two contexts:

-- Environmental Variables
+- Environment variables ( session settings )
-- swat.ini files
+- swat.ini files ( home direoctory , project based and route based settings  )

-## Environmental Variables
+## Environment variables

-Defining a proper environment variables will provide swat settings.
+Following variables define a proper swat settings.

 - `debug` - set to `1` if you want to see some debug information in output, default value is `0`
 - `debug_bytes` - number of bytes of http response  to be dumped out when debug is on. default value is `500`
+- `swat_debug` - run swat in debug mode, default value is `0`
 - `ignore_http_err` - ignore http errors, if this parameters is off (set to `1`) returned  _error http codes_ will not result in test fails, useful when one need to test something with response differ from  2\*\*,3\*\* http codes.
 Default value is `0`
 - `try_num` - number of http requests  attempts before give it up ( useless for resources with slow response  ), default value is `2`